 This bill would require that people who vote with an out of state ID (college students, members of the military and temporary workers) who vote in New Hampshire, obtain an NH ID within 60 days of voting in an election.
 This provision, which is constitutionality is questionable, essentially would create a post-election poll tax because they would be paying motor vehicle fees for their right to vote.

 In the case of “students” with out-of-state ID, the address on that ID is the address from which they applied to attend UNH.
-It is the billing address for loans and, if the student or their guardian is using a tax-deferred savings plan to finance any or all of that UNH education, it is the address the bank or investment firm submits to the IRS, and the address the IRS will go should someone attempt to commit fraud.
+It is the billing address for loans.
+If the student or their guardian is using tax-deferred savings plans to finance any or all of that education it is the address the bank submits to the IRS.
+And the same address they’ll visit should someone attempt to commit fraud.
 (Like using that address to vote in New Hampshire?)

-It is the address UNH uses to determine if they can screw the “student” with the exorbitant cost of non-residence tuition, a charge which has not, to my knowledge, ever been called a poll tax.
+And it is the address that UNH uses to determine if they can screw the “student” with the exorbitant cost of non-residence tuition, a charge which has not, to my knowledge, ever been called a poll tax.

 Additionally, it seems Republicans have a vendetta against college students because the student vote in Durham, with record voter turnout, can claim responsibility for getting Senator Maggie Hassan elected in 2016.